gymrek-lab/gymreklab.github.io/_posts/2019-11-04-GTEx-eSTR-paper.md

 ---
 layout: default
-title:  'Paper published finding STR impacts on gene expression in the GTEx cohort.'
+title:  'New results: STRs impact gene expression in the GTEx cohort.'
 tags: science STRs
 categories: science
 date: 04 Nov 2019
 ---

+# STRs influence gene expression in the GTEx cohort

 We just published a paper[1] on our efforts to figure out which [Short Tandem Repeats (STRs)](https://en.wikipedia.org/wiki/Microsatellite) can be strongly associated with gene expression levels.
+We also show that these STR mediated changes in gene expression likely are driving genetic associations with height and other complex traits.
 You can find the paper [here](https://www.nature.com/articles/s41588-019-0521-9).
 (You can also see a less edited but free version [here](https://www.biorxiv.org/content/10.1101/495226v2) if you do not have access to the Nature
 Genetics journal).